-Understand that Colombia is the Country.
-Columbia is the federal district of Columbia (or DC) in the USA.
+3. Understand that Colombia is the Country.
+Columbia is the federal District of Columbia (or DC) in the USA.

+It’s probably the most common question.
+Is Colombia safe to visit?
 Colombia is as safe to travel to as many other similar countries.
-There are some areas that you should NOT travel to and these are not safe, however use the standard precautions that you take when travelling anywhere.
+There are some areas that you should NOT travel to and these are not safe, however, use the standard precautions that you take when traveling anywhere.